vladimirfomene/github-client/README.md

 You can change the above repository attributes to fit your personal repository information.

 * Finally, delete the created repository by executing the following request, `DELETE http://localhost:8080/repos/{owner}/{repo}` replace {owner} with your github account name and {repo} with your github repository name.
+If you are testing with my personal access token, my account name is `vladimirfomene`.